Enabledus/phishing_domains/README.md

 ### Coming soon

-**Phishing** a list of known phishing domains that is update regularly.
+**Phishing** is a list of known phishing domains that is update regularly.

-**Anti Google** focuses on blocking as many Google tracking attempts as possible in exchange of breaking some sites.
+**Fuck off Google** focuses on blocking as many Google tracking attempts as possible in exchange of breaking some sites.